Providing short breaks full time

 Are you considering a new career that can make a huge difference?
 If you have experience of caring for disabled children or working in health, social care or education, providing short breaks for disabled children could be for you.

-The children present with challenging behaviour, autism or complex medical needs.
+The children who need short breaks often have disabilities, autism or complex medical needs.

 Who can provide short breaks full time?

-- You'll go to support group meetings with other carers and a supervising social worker.
-The social worker will also see you at home regularly.
+- support groups with other carers and a supervising social worker

-Once you're approved to provide short breaks full time, you will also receive your fee during any times when you do not have a child staying with you.
+You will receive your fee during any times when you do not have a child staying with you.

 or to talk to our friendly recruitment team call 0800 801 530

 “It's so rewarding.
 We can’t wait to meet the children we are matched with and be part of their lives.” — Michelle, foster carer